AtakanBasaran/CatchMcQueen/README.md

 # CatchMcQueen
-Basic game like beaver catch is created via Swift, inspired by Atıl Samancıoğlu
+Basic game like beaver catch is created via Swift, inspired by "atilsamancioglu"